SHOBUsi/secure-network-design-cisco-pkt/02-routing-and-segmentation.md

 ## VLAN Segmentation

 VLANs divide the HQ switch fabric into logical segments.
-Without them, all HQ devices share the same broadcast domain — a single compromised host can sniff traffic from every other device on the switch.
+Without them, all HQ devices share the same broadcast domain, and a single compromised host can sniff traffic from every other device on the switch.

 The VLAN plan for HQ: